MALTA (EU) RESIDENCY & CITIZENSHIP

 Our immigration attorneys are government-licensed "Authorised Registered Mandatories", a designation required by the Malta Government to file Malta citizenship or residency by investment applications.

 Apart from our expertise in immigration law, we offer comprehensive assistance in real estate acquisition and leasing.
-Additionally, our associates specialize in company formation and provide tax advisory services to a diverse clientele, including high net worth individuals, owner-managed businesses, and larger corporations.
+Additionally, our associates specialize in company formation and provide tax advisory services to a diverse clientele.

 Services offered: